yaromar/project1/README.md

     *contains ligand names of small molecules found in the PDB structures from 'nucleosome_pdb' *1 column: ligandName
-    *there are 30 small molecules in total, but it has to be double double-checked, as it was done manually *some of them might not bind to nucleosome core particles (e.g., bind to other chains)
+    *there are 31 small molecules in total, but it has to be double double-checked, as it was done manually *some of them might not bind to nucleosome core particles (e.g., bind to other chains)

   report_1.pdf:

     *names of unique binding partner chains extracted from 'protein_ligand_merged.csv' (manually!
 30 in total) *names of unique small molecules extracted from 'protein_ligand_merged.csv' (manually! omitting ions!
+30 in total; 1 missing in the report)
-30 in total) *tables are from the PIR server, pie charts from the PantherDB *PantherDB recognized only 19 UNIPROT
+    *tables are from the PIR server, pie charts from the PantherDB *PantherDB recognized only 19 UNIPROT